-Following the change approved at the AGM in 2016, and as illustrated in the table below, the structure of the CEO's Total Direct Compensation will remain unchanged in 2018.
+As illustrated in the table below, the structure of the CEO's Total Direct Compensation will remain unchanged in 2019.
+This will apply in the same way to a future CEO.
 Indeed, the on-target levels of VR and LTIP will each amount to 100% of the CEO's Base Salary.

-SCENARIOS CEO TOTAL DIRECT COMPENSATION
+SCENARIOS CURRENT CEO TOTAL DIRECT COMPENSATION

-Indications are in million euros.
+Indications are based on the current CEO's remuneration and are in million euros.